WE THE DREAMER

 Broken oval mirror with cracks, reflecting a tree and leaves outside.

-Record the Data:
+Record the data (optional):

-Did the label lose its weight?
+Did the label lose weight?

 Did the emotion loosen?